novuhq/novu/docs/docs/community/create-provider.md

 # How to Create Provider?
 All of our providers need to implement one or more of our provider interfaces, based on provider feature, from Email, and SMS through Direct, In-app, and push.

-For a provider template you can use our [GitHub Template][github-template].
+For a provider template you can copy one of our existing provider in the `providers` folder in the notifire project, make the relevant changes and create a PR against the monorepo.

 ## Email Provider